bytedance/ns-x/.github/ISSUE_TEMPLATE/usage-question---inquiry.md

 ---
-name: Usage Question / Inquiry
+name: Usage question / inquiry
-about: Ask a question about this repository's usage
+about: Ask a question about this project's usage
 title: ''
 labels: question
 assignees: ''